TablEdit Site Directory

 This value sets the horizontal spacing between notes in both the tablature and the stave.
 This allows tablatures to be expanded or condensed to some degree.
 To vary the distance between one note and the note following it, insert an offset marker.

-The "Measures/Line" box to the right allows you to set the number of measures to be printed per line of tablature.
+This allows you to set the number of measures to be printed per line of tablature.
 Keep in mind that too high a number of measures per line will result in the tablature "bunching up" and make it harder to read.
 Four or five measures is about right for standard paper sizes.
+This generally results in a slightly larger number of pages for the printout.
+If the option is selected, the "Proportional Note Spacing" value described above has no effect.
+TablEdit automatically skips over pick-up measures when printing bar numbers.

 Print Scale Adjustment